1nfo/AWS_TEST/README.md

 # Instruction for deploy JmeterAwsConf and JAC_UI under MacOS

+6. First make you have correct credential files in the right directory (which is $HOME directory) of your system

+	They are:
+	1. $HOME/Jmeter\_test\_key\_pair.pem,
+	2. $HOME/.aws/config,
+	3. $HOME/.aws/credentials

-1. brew if not installed
+1. install brew if it is not

 		/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"